Deployment Overview of Percona Monitoring on Server¶

 Prerequisites and Basic Requirements¶

-The deployment of Percona Monitoring and Management (PMM) requires a server running a compatible Linux distribution, specifically Ubuntu.
-The following prerequisites must be met before initiating the installation:
+The deployment of Percona Monitoring and Management (PMM) requires a Linux environment with the following specifications:

 -